 “When isolated, organizations and their missions are limited in scope, in resources, and in potential, but when brought out of isolation the possibilities for social innovation and creative problem-solving grow exponentially.”

 The keynotes, panels, and discussions throughout the Collaborative are an opportunity for these young people pursuing careers in the social sector to learn and meet established organizations and professionals.
-With their wide range of experience and education, the Fellows will not just learn from others, but bring their own passion and insight to the Collaborative and Classy Awards.
+With their wide range of experience and education, the Fellows will not just learn from others, but bring their own passion and insight to the Collaborative.

 It is never too soon to mobilize the next generation of industry leaders, and we at Classy are excited to help nonprofits and social enterprises connect with them.